widmogrod/php-functional/README.md

 ## Introduction

 Monads are fascinating concept.
-Purpose of this library is to explore them in OOP PHP world.
+Purpose of this library is to explore monads in OOP PHP and provide few real world use cases.

 ## Installation